gnestor/magic-console/docs/api/runtimes.md

 # Runtimes

-Magic Console consumes the script Atom package which is responsible for mapping source code grammars to runtimes and evaluating the source code. script currently support 64 programming languages:
+Magic Console consumes the script Atom package which is responsible for mapping source code grammars to runtimes and evaluating the source code. script currently supports 64 programming languages:

 * 1C (BSL)
 * AppleScript